-Mac users are have been warned that new Trojan is capable of i nfectar their computers and steal passwords for services such as Google, PayPal or online bank.
+Mac users are have been warned that new Trojan can i nfectar their computers and steal passwords for services such as Google, PayPal or online banking.

 According to security firm Intego, the virus tries to take control of Mac exploit a vulnerability in Java.
-However, no security would be compromised if Java is not installed or are all your security patches up to date.
-However, the new variant of Flashback, tries to trick users by presenting a certificate of false security that seems to come from Apple.
+However, security would not be compromised if Java is not installed or are all your security patches up to date.
+However, the new variant of Flashback, tries to trick users by submitting a fake security certificate that looks like it comes from Apple.

-However, many Mac's are being infected by the trick of a false certification.
-If a Mac is infected, certain applications such as Safari and Skype will be posted frequently.
+However, many Mac's being infected by the trick of false certification.
+If a Mac is infected, certain applications like Safari and Skype will be posted frequently.

-The Trojan Flashback caused a stir, because they rarely cyber-crooks MACS aims to be a Windows PC the most attacked.
-According to security experts, the fact that they appear more viruses for Mac is that Apple is having a greater market share.
-Although so far the amount of malware for Mac is still far less than in Windows.
+The Flashback Trojan caused a stir, because rarely cybercriminals MAC aims to be a Windows PC the most attacked.
+According to security experts, the fact that more viruses appear to MAC is because Apple is having a bigger market share.
+Although so far the amount of Mac malware is still far less than in Windows.